IndigoVerge/candidates/pile_of_papers/README.md

 # Unit Tests
 Write one or more unit tests verifying your solution.

-# Bonus points

-Fulfill any (or all) of the following restrictions for bonus points:

-- Your code must work for canvases up to 10,000,000 x 10,000,000 in size.
-- Your code must work for up to 10,000 input sheets.
-- Your code must run in a maximum of 3 seconds.
-- Your code may not use over 100 MB of memory.

 # Technologies and Solution

 Use a programming language and environment of your choice.
 For simplicity you can create an application that takes input from the console and prints the output in the console.